 - Young children must be supervised when spectating at the event.

-- The minimum age to participate is 13, as of December 31st of that same event year.
+- The minimum age to participate is 12, as of event day.

-- The minimum age to volunteer is 14, as of December 31st of that same event year.
+- The minimum age to volunteer is 14, as of event day.

 Mud Hero Kids